009Kings/beeFree/README.md

 ![Bee's got the zoomies part One](https://raw.githubusercontent.com/009kings/beeFree/master/readmeImg/beeLaunchBug3.gif)

-Everything I wrote out logically made sense, but after a while I realised I wanted to do tweening, but most of the resources for tweening are frameworks which, for some masochistic reason, I am commited to not using in this project.
-I tried to figure out the code found at http://mattshaw.org/projects/simple-javascript-tweening/ (which is a very handy resouce), but had no luck.
+Everything I wrote out logically made sense, but after a while I realised I wanted to do tweening, but most of the resources for tweening are frameworks which, for some masochistic reason, I am committed to not using in this project.
+I tried to figure out the code found at http://mattshaw.org/projects/simple-javascript-tweening/ (which is a very handy resource), but had no luck.

 In the end, I just "turned off" the movement listeners and had the bee's x move at the same rate as the flower's.
 ```